 Data breaches of any kind have huge impacts on businesses.
-Not only do companies open themselves up to costly lawsuits, the adverse publicity that inevitably accompanies them can also have far-reaching consequences for your brand's reputation.
+Not only do companies open themselves up to costly lawsuits, the adverse publicity that inevitably accompanies them can also have far-reaching consequences for brand and reputation.

 If you are charged with protecting your company’s assets, you’ll know these issues aren’t always caused by cyber hackers and malware.
 One of the largest investment banks was hit with a lawsuit after it had worked with an IT asset disposition (ITAD) vendor to dispose of equipment, only to later learn that data wasn’t fully wiped, and the equipment had subsequently gone missing.